 Seven useful words for the birth room…

-When Nadine Edwards and I were updating Birthing Your Placenta, I was reminded of some really useful words for the birth room.
+When Nadine Edwards and I were updating Birthing Your Placenta, she reminded me of some really useful words for the birth room.

 It’s a phrase that’s useful for almost anyone who cares about the decision-making autonomy of birthing women.